 What’s crucial is finding ways to bring these negative experiences to the surface.
 And that means listening to your employees, in a format where they feel safe to be honest.
 We think we have the answer.

 Because of the subtlety, ambiguous intent, and sheer quantity of microaggressions people face, it can be hard to call them out.
 Your employees need a safe, anonymous way of communicating that this is a problem in your organisation.

 Our Inclusion survey is designed to capture feelings – about lived experiences, how inclusive your organisation is, and any difficulties faced.
 It uses advanced language analysis tech to help you pick out pain points, so you can understand your challenges clearly.

-It’s also free to use for 21 days – along with the rest of our Employee Feedback Platform.
+It’s also free to use – along with the rest of our Employee Feedback Platform.
 Why not sign up (no payment details required) and see for yourself?